 - Women: 100%, Men: 844%

 So what’s our ratio?
 89% men to 11% women.
 If we raise the additional chance of a man being brought to trial from 20% to 40%, our ratio becomes 92% to 8%.
 This might strike you as unreasonable, but remember that the numbers confirm men being convicted two-and-a-half times as often and getting over fifty percent longer sentences.
-I regularly see cases in the news of events that would have led to an attempted murder charge for a man being basically dismissed and ignored because it was a woman holding the knife, and if you take a look around you’ll see the same.
+We regularly see cases that would have led to an attempted murder charge for a man being basically dismissed because it was a woman holding the knife, and if you take a look around you’ll see the same.

 Do men really commit more crime?

-Probably yes, for all the reasons brought up way back at the beginning.
-Men are pushed by society to be violent, and thus they are more violent.
-Men are told that they must provide, and thus they attempt to do so at the cost of their safety and freedom.
+The answer is probably “yes,” for all the reasons brought up way back at the beginning.
+Men are pushed by society to be violent, aggressive, dominant, which unsurprisingly results in more violence.
+Men are told that they must provide, and many attempt to do so at the cost of their safety and freedom.
 To a degree, women don’t commit crimes simply because they don’t have to: men will do it for them.
 Women rarely need to commit violence: men will do it for them.
 Women rarely need to break the law to provide for themselves: men will do it for them.
 The wives of the Mafia are just that….the wives.
-They share in their husbands’ gains but not their crimes, and why would they do otherwise when they could get all the benefit with almost none of the risk?
+They share in their husbands’ gains but not their crimes, and why would they do otherwise when they can get almost all the benefit with almost none of the risk?

-However, it’s not even close to justifying the numbers we’ve seen.
+Regardless, that isn’t even close to justifying the numbers we’ve seen.
 Even just accounting for the bias we’ve got solid numbers on we can see that our incarceration rates are off by a factor of three.
 Certainly, that’s bad enough to be unconscionable.
 However, the fact that with perfectly reasonable numbers we can put things near par, giving us literally thirteen times as many men behind bars as should be?
-That’s utterly horrifying, and the only thing more horrifying is the fact that nobody seems to care.
+That’s utterly horrifying, and the only thing more horrifying is the fact that nobody seems to give a shit.
 If this were happening to women, there’d literally be rioting in the streets….but to men?